-Medical Properties Trust Investigated by Block & Leviton for Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm
+Medical Properties Trust Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-Boston, Massachusetts--(Newsfile Corp. - February 27, 2023) - Block & Leviton is investigating Medical Properties Trust, Inc. MPW for potential securities law violations.
+/EIN News/ -- BOSTON, March 02, 2023 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Medical Properties Trust, Inc. (NYSE: MPW) for potential securities law violations.
 Investors who have lost money in their Medical Properties Trust, Inc. investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/mpw.

 What is this all about?